hucknz/cumulusmx/README.md

 ## Known Issues:
 * If using the USB build and `/dev/hidraw0` device is not present the container will fail to start.

+# Container builds
+The upstream repo for Cumulus MX is checked daily for new releases.
+When a new release is identified the build process should automatically trigger and commit a new build to https://hub.docker.com/r/hucknz/cumulusmx

 # Thanks